Add a new basemap - any map you like

 - Image WMS - By default the map is provided as a set of tiles, if you select this option the map is provided as a single image.

-For WMTS maps you have the following option:
+For XYZ and WMTS maps you have the following option:

-- Hi DPI tiles - By default the map is provided with a set of standard resolution tiles, if you select this option the map is provided as a set of higher definition tiles, providing the server you have connected to provides high resolution tiles.
+- Hi DPI tiles - By default the map is provided with a set of standard resolution tiles of 256 x 256 pixels, if you select this option the map is provided as a set of higher definition (Hi DPI) tiles of 512 x 512 pixels, providing the server you have connected to provides high resolution tiles.

 - When you have completed the basemap details, the third step of the process indicates that it is complete.